Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 Food

-Research online suggests the human body can make use of a maximum of 200–300 calories per hour during an endurance event so multiplying that by 24 hours gave me a maximum of 7200 calories.
+Online commentary suggests the average human body can make use of a maximum of 200–300 calories per hour during an endurance event so multiplying that by 24 hours gave me 7200 calories.
 True to form, I added a few extra and on attempt one, carried a total of 9000 calories, via a mixture of energy gels, Tailwind, vegetarian jelly beans, Trail Butter, oatcakes, cheese, plus salt and vinegar-flavoured Love Corn.
-I returned with most of the food items though and on the second attempt I took much less and made more use of the Tailwind (Naked flavour) but still suffered greatly through a lack of appetite.
+I returned with most of the food items though and on the second attempt I took much less and made more use of the Tailwind (Naked flavour) but I still suffered greatly through a lack of appetite.
 I did enjoy Tailwind’s Rebuild protein recovery powder (chocolate flavour), which I had on the first attempt every six hours.

 Water points